Stage 1: Report an injury

 Reporting to WCB within 48 hours of providing treatment or assessment is a key component of the worker's claim and is required by law.
 Regular medical updates are needed to determine entitlement under the Workers’ Compensation Act.

 You must report accidents to WCB if your patient will remain injured or is likely to have physical restrictions beyond the day of accident.

-To make reporting easier for you, online reporting is available.
-Using our electronic injury reporting tool:
+To make reporting easier for you, use our online reporting tool:

 - Physicians can submit first reports, progress reports, consultation reports and invoices.

 - Physiotherapists can submit assessment reports, status reports and invoices.